pablotor/aiAwsInstace/README.md

 AI APIs are great.
 You can experiment with them, integrate them into your apps, and probably do a bunch of other things I haven’t even started to think about.
 But there’s a catch: all the ones I found are either paid or have an incredibly low usage limit.
 So, if you have some AWS credits to burn, this might help you out.
 And if you don’t, [ask for them!](https://pages.awscloud.com/GLOBAL_NCA_LN_ARRC-program-A300-2023.html)

-This Terraform script deploys an EC2 instance with Ollama and all the necessary infrastructure to use the Ollama API from the internet with a basic level of authentication.
+This Terraform setup deploys an EC2 instance with Ollama and all the necessary infrastructure to use the Ollama API from the internet with a basic level of authentication.
 This is not a production-ready script, but it can be a good starting point.

 ## Pre-requisites
 - An AWS account with some funds to burn